Dowen92/DadJokes-ChromeExtension/README.md

-# DadJokes-ChromeExtension
-This is a quick chrome extension which will pop up an alert with a dad joke.

-To use this extension:
-1) Download the folder
+# DadJokes Chrome Extension 🤣

+A simple Chrome extension that serves you a random **dad joke** at the click of a button.
+Perfect for when you need a quick laugh (or groan).

+All jokes are powered by the [icanhazdadjoke API](https://icanhazdadjoke.com).

+---

+## 🚀 Getting Started

+1. Download or clone this repo.
-2) Open Chrome and type in chrome://extensions/
+2. Open Chrome and go to `chrome://extensions/`.
-3) Toggle 'Developer mode' in the top right
+3. Toggle **Developer mode** in the top right.
-4) Click 'Load unpacked' and select the directory you saved the files in
+4. Click **Load unpacked** and select this project’s folder.
-5) Open a new tab and click on the puzzle piece then the extension [Make sure to pin it!]
+5. Open a new tab, click the puzzle piece icon, and pin the extension.

-All jokes come from the api: https://icanhazdadjoke.com
+Now you’re just one click away from a dad joke! 👨‍🦳

+---

+## 🛠️ Tech Used

+- **Manifest V3** for Chrome extensions
+- **Vanilla JavaScript**
+- **icanhazdadjoke API**